-5.5 Discussion of Channels
+4.5.
+Discussion of Channels

-The paper has presented rich evidence that both output and input tariff reductions boost firm productivity.
-However, we still have little understanding about their channels through which these effects occur.
-The impact of input tariffs on productivity is relatively direct, as lower tariffs induce access to a larger variety of imported intermediate inputs (Helpern, Koren, and Szeidl, 2010).43 Reductions in output tariffs are found to have a pro-competitive effect.
-However, it is less clear whether such a pro-competitive effect is realized through improvement in the efficiency of firms that are present in the market, or through weeding out the less-productive firms from the market.
+The article has presented rich evidence that both output and input tariff reductions boost firm productivity.
+However, we still have little understanding about the channels through which these effects occur.
+The impact of input tariffs on productivity is relatively direct, as lower tariffs induce access to a larger variety of imported intermediate inputs (Helpern et al., 2010).42 Reductions in output tariffs are found to have a pro-competitive effect.
+However, it is less clear whether such a pro-competitive effect is realised through improvement in the efficiency of firms that are present in the market, or through weeding out the less-productive firms from the market.

-To test these two possible channels, I first include an always-present firms indicator (i.e., it equals one if the firm is present in all years during 2000-2006 and otherwise zero) in column (1) of Table 11.
+To test these two possible channels, I first include an always-present firms indicator (i.e. it equals one if the firm is present in all years during 2000-6 and otherwise zero) in column (1) of Table 13.
 The always-present indicator has a positive and significant sign, suggesting that always-present firms are more productive.
 To check whether low-productivity firms collapse and exit from the market, column (2) includes an exit indicator that takes the value one if firms exit from the market in the next year and zero otherwise.
 The insignificant sign of the exiting dummy suggests that exiters do not have a significant productivity difference compared with non-exiting firms.
 This finding is different from the predictions in Melitz (2003).